-By implementing ABM, the entire organization is in a closed loop as to what is happening with an account, so no sales rep will be un-informed during a demo or no marketer will send cold outreach emails even after a meetup has happened.
+By implementing ABM, the entire organization is in a closed-loop as to what is happening with an account, so no sales rep will be un-informed during a demo or no marketer will send cold outreach emails even after a meetup has happened.

 With tightly aligned sales and marketing operations, B2B organizations achieved 24% faster three-year revenue growth and 27% faster three-year profit growth (SiriusDecisions).

-- Account-based marketing focuses on the needs and opportunities within a high-value account
+2. Focuses on the needs and opportunities within a high-value account

 In the traditional demand generation concept, we applied the “SPRAY and PRAY” method to capture a large audience and hope to convert few of those leads to customers, and this approach wasted a lot of company resources and is very unpredictable.